okiave/100-days-of-code/log.md

 :zap:**Disclaimer**:zap:: I'm using the above format and a mix of spanish/english throughout my log to support my mental state of flow.
 I use moon emojis to track my energy.
 Chido.
 Empezemos.

 **Day 1/100** started on 1st day of 2018.
 All hours are in AKST (Alaska!!)
-A few years ago my sister and I [lived nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes.
-She is a scientist so we logged our progress and found our endurance and distance traveled seemed to correlate with the phases of the moon.
-Since then I've tested what we learned and began exploring the relationship between lunar energy within a framework of mindfulness practices and cognitive behavioral tweaks.  because I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.
+I see this **#100daysofcode** journey like biketour my sister and I did a few years ago.[Living nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes forced us to log our progress and we found our endurance and stamina seemed to correlate with the phases of the moon.
+Over the years I've tested what we learned and began exploring how the relationship between lunar energy might work within a framework of mindfulness practices and cognitive behavioral tweaks.
+I'm am a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity/restoration.

-**TL;DR**: Tracking moon informs me for how to adapt with stress and challenges on a journey.
+**TL;DR**: Tracking the moon helps me understand how to adapt to stress and challenges on a journey.

 ---